GIU-F1Tenth/pure_pursuit/README.md

-Sure!
-Here's a `README.md` file for your ROS 2 Python Pure Pursuit node, focused **only on how to use it**, not how it works internally:

----

 # 🏎️ Pure Pursuit ROS 2 Node

 This is a **ROS 2 (Python)** implementation of the Pure Pursuit controller for Ackermann steering vehicles.
 It subscribes to a path and odometry topic and publishes steering and speed commands using `AckermannDriveStamped`.
 It also publishes visualization markers to RViz.